adityapt/adityapt/README.md

 ## 💡 Philosophy

-> "Build AI systems that are both theoretically rigorous and practically useful.
-Combine deep learning with causal inference to create tools that explain *why*, not just *what*."
+> "Build AI/ML systems that are both theoretically rigorous and practically useful.
+Combine machine learning with causal inference to create tools that explain *why*, not just *what*."

 I believe in:
 - 🤖 **AI for Good**: Building LLM systems that augment human decision-making
 - 📖 **Open Science**: Making research accessible and reproducible
-- 🔧 **Production Quality**: Code that works reliably in real-world settings
 - 📚 **Documentation**: Clear guides that help others learn and contribute
 - 🤝 **Community**: Collaborative development and knowledge sharing
 - 🎯 **Impact**: Solving real problems with elegant solutions